zhuoran-wei/zhuoran-wei/README.md

 [Github repo](https://github.com/SJTU-IPADS/SQLSolver)

 SQLSolver is an automated prover for the equivalence of SQL queries.
+Compared to prior provers, it can support more SQL features and has a stronger verification capability: for example, SQLSolver can verify the equivalence of all 232 query pairs from the Calcite test suite, while only 121 of them can be proved by prior provers.
-I contributed to the implementation and refactor of SQLSolver.
+I contributed to the implementation and refactoring of SQLSolver.

 ## SQLRuleGen

 SQLRuleGen automatically extracts rewrite rules from equivalent SQL queries.
-I implemented this tool.
+It does not need to enumerate rules in an exhaustive manner like prior work (e.g. WeTune).
+I was responsible for the implementation of SQLRuleGen.

 ## AtomFS

-AtomFS is a formally-verified concurrent file system with fine-grained locking.
+AtomFS is the first formally-verified concurrent file system with fine-grained locking.
 I took part in writing liveness proof in Coq.

 # Education